Dynamics of Mind

 The "Mundane | Sacred" Realization

-By recognizing these movements, you begin to see that your subjective experience is a microcosm of the macrocosm.
 When you Think, you are tapping into the eternal logic of Sacred Truth.
 When you Feel, you are vibrating with the inherent Sacred Beauty of the cosmos.
 When you simply Are, you are resting in the fundamental Sacred Goodness of existence.
+By recognizing these movements, you begin to see that your subjective experience is a microcosm of the macrocosm: as above, so below.

 The Triskelion reminds us that these are not three separate rooms, but a single, dynamic flow.
-To understand the Dynamics of Mind is to learn how to dance between these points without losing your center in The Oculus.
+To understand the Dynamics of Mind is to learn how to dance between these points without losing your center in the Oculus.
+While the Triskelion describes the internal flow of our awareness, these dynamics manifest in the world as our 'Architecture of Intent'—the way we choose to engage with the challenges of life.

 Our Live Workshops